 - Reduce customer complaints by responding immediately to and addressing customer issues.

-- It plays a role in confirming reality when product teams think an idea might be good for their brand.
-Ultimately, it is the user who decides what is good and what is wrong.
+- It confirms reality when product teams think an idea might be good for their brand.
+Ultimately, the user decides what is good and what is wrong.

-- The feedback loop defines the problems that customers often encounter with a product or service and get excited in the process.
+- The feedback loop defines the problems customers often encounter with a product or service and gets excited in the process.

 - The feedback loop provides a process that provides collateral for cancelation.